proc7ts/context-values/README.md

 ### Context Scopes

-When combining multiple contexts (i.e. make one context derive another one), it is often required to obtain some entry from particular context only.
+When combining multiple contexts (i.e. making one context derive another one), it is often required to obtain some entry from particular context only.

 To make it possible a context may provide itself as its own context value.
 Then the entry implementation may obtain